 The Périgord in the Dordogne department on Aquitaine is divided into four regions, the Périgord Noir (Black), the Périgord Blanc (White), the Périgord Vert (Green) and the Périgord Pourpre (Purple).
-A beautiful and largely unspoiled area, expat Fiona Alderman waxes lyrical about the beauty, history and drama of this dramatic region and shares ten of her favourite things to do in Périgord Noir…
+A beautiful and largely unspoiled area with historic towns, vineyards, beautiful villages and wonderful gastronomy.

-We have lived in the Perigord Noir, Dordogne, for nearly 14 years; it is a very beautiful environment with many historic places to visit.
-Just 20 minutes away from our home in Salignac Eyvigues, is the capital of the area – Sarlat, which receives over a million visitors every summer.
-They are drawn to its dramatic beauty, wonderful markets and lots of events like the open air theatre festival in August which takes place in the medieval streets and ancient buildings.
+The capital of the area – Sarlat, receives over a million visitors every summer.
+It’s famous for its dramatic beauty, wonderful markets and lots of events like the open air theatre festival in August which takes place in the medieval streets and ancient buildings.

-Particularly wonderful is the animated and colourful market which is held in and around the streets of the magnificent church of Sainte Marie.
+An animated and colourful market is held in and around the streets of the magnificent church of Sainte Marie.
 The celebrated architect, Jean Nouvel, who was born in Sarlat, converted the church with its massive doors into an indoor market with a glass lift to the roof giving panoramic views over the town – it is a must-see if you are in the area.

 In nearby Montignac you can the famous Lascaux caves.
 Lascaux II, a replica of the original, which is just 200 metres away, displays art from the original site, retracing the history of the grotto and explaining the artists’ techniques of nearly 17,000 years ago.
 You can’t visit the original site as hordes of visitors will cause further deterioration but the level of detail in the replica cave provides for a stunning experience.
 There are plans already underway for a 3rd and 4th Lascaux to fully enter into the future of this much visited site.
 If you’re there in July and August there are night time cave tours which are great fun.
 (Tip – try to book tickets in advance at the local tourist offices to make sure you can visit at the time you want).